 Trade Promotion Authority

-On Tuesday, March 21, 2018 President Trump formally requested a three-year extension of trade promotion authority to negotiate free trade agreements that he can submit to Congress under fast track approval procedures.
+On Tuesday, March 21, 2018 President Trump had formally requested a three-year extension of trade promotion authority to negotiate free trade agreements that he can submit to Congress under fast track approval procedures.
 Congress last passed trade promotion authority in 2015 in one of the hardest-fought congressional trade battles in years.
-It allows the White House to submit trade deals to Congress for a straight up-or-down vote without any amendments.
-The US Congress now has until July 1 to try to block renewal by passing a resolution of disapproval.

 Trade promotion authority (formerly called fast track trade negotiating authority) is the process by which Congress gives authority to the President and/or U.S. Trade Representative to enter into trade negotiations in order to lower U.S. export barriers.
 Traditionally, following the conclusion of negotiations for a trade agreement, enabling legislation is submitted to Congress for approval.
 Once legislation is submitted, under trade promotion authority, both houses of Congress will vote “yes” or “no” on the agreement with no amendments, and do so within 90 session days (not to be confused with a treaty, which is “ratified” by the U.S. Senate).
 During negotiations, however, there is a process for sufficient consultation with Congress.